admindatahandbook/book/05_02_state_of_physical_security.md

 ### Typical access mechanisms

+In this section, we illustrate a few typical access mechanisms.
+The case studies in this handbook are all additional examples.

 #### Remote Execution

-Under a remote execution model, data is stored remotely in a location such that a researcher does not have direct access to the data.
-In this scenario, a researcher needs to submit a request to have the data provider run the analysis on behalf of the researcher and share only the summary output, with the researcher never having access to the actual data.
+Under a remote execution model, the researcher has no direct access to the analysis computer or the confidential data.
+In order to conduct an analysis, a researcher needs to submit a request to have the data provider run the analysis on behalf of the researcher and share only the summary output, with the researcher never having access to the actual data.

-Remote execution requires that a data provider maintain dedicated staff with the technical expertise to interface with researchers, run the researchers’ analysis, and check the output for data anonymity before sending it back to the researchers.
-The systems to perform the analysis and disclosure checks can be manual or automatic, which both require technical experts to maintain.
+Remote execution requires that the data provider maintain a mechanism for executing researchers' code, rather than  researcher doing that themselves.
+Such a mechanism may be an automated service, or staff time.
+In the latter case, staff are required to have   the technical expertise to interface with researchers, run the researchers’ analysis.
+Staff or systems will also conduct disclosure avoidance checks on  the output before sending it back to the researchers.

-The data provider also needs to create and maintain the systems to facilitate the transfer of the necessary files (researchers need to receive the synthetic data, submit analysis files, and receive the output) as well as to allow the data provider to run the necessary analysis on behalf of the researcher.

-A key requirement for such a system is the provision of accurate codebooks and documentation from data providers to researchers such that they can prepare the appropriate data request and analysis files for the data provider.
-While important for all data exchanges, this is especially important for remote execution since researchers cannot personally examine the data.
-One common method is for the data provider to give researchers synthetic data files that have the same variables and table structures as the real data, but have fictitious values for the variables.
+The data provider also needs to create and maintain the systems to facilitate the transfer of the necessary files.
+This may involve providing test files to researchers, receiving and tracking analysis files, and transmitting the output.
+The availability of accurate codebooks and data documentation greatly improves the process.
+Test files are data files that have the same variables and table structures as the real data, but have fictitious values for the variables.

-By maintaining full control of the data as well as having the opportunity to check the researchers’ request and check the output before handing it back to the researcher, remote execution gives the data provider the highest level of data security.
-The primary tradeoff is the additional resources required on the part of the data provider to perform these tasks and the additional time it will take for a government to receive relevant results from their research partner.
+Thus, data providers maintain full control over the data, and have the unique opportunity to check the researchers’ code prior to execution.
+Because researchers need to specify the analysis carefully, iterative or exploratory analysis may be inhibited or reduced.
+For some researchers, this may be perceived as an impediment; however, for researchers working under a pre-registration paradigm, the same restriction may be perceived as an advantage.

+A downside for the data provider is the cost of providing the necessary resources (systems and staff time) to conduct the analysis.
+In some instances, cost is recovered by charging researchers.

-Along the five metrics, remote execution setups will locate the analysis computers and data at the data provider or third party.
+Metrics: remote execution setups will locate the analysis computers and data at the data provider or third party.
 Researchers will have have low control over the analysis computers, as they never interact directly with the analysis computers.
 Access computers can be at any location, although most remote execution models involve researchers submitting their analysis files from a location distinct from the location of the analysis computer.
 The security of the access location can also vary widely, as remote execution jobs can be submitted from a variety of locations.
 Analysis methods are typically restrictive in remote execution setups, as the researcher can only use methods approved by the data provider or third party that executes the job submission.

 #### Physical Data Enclave

-In a physical data enclave, researchers must physically enter the data enclave to access the data and run their analysis code.
+In a physical data enclave model, researchers must enter a secure room (the "data enclave") to access the data and run their analysis code.
 The data provider can choose to store the data either on site at the data enclave itself, or store the data on a remote server that can only be accessed by specifically configured computers located within the data enclave.
-In either case researchers only have access to the data in a secure and physically controlled environment.

-To run a physical data enclave, a data provider needs to have an access-controlled space for researchers to work in with the requisite servers, computers, and software packages.
-The data provider must also have staff or automated systems to ensure that researchers are not running proscribed analyses and checking the outputs before being removed from the physical data enclave.
+To run a physical data enclave, a data provider needs to have an access-controlled space for researchers to work in.
+The secure room is provisioned with the requisite analysis computers (possibly servers), access computers, and software packages.
+The data provider typically has staff or automated systems to ensure that only authorized researchers enter the secure room.
+Systems or people, not necessarily the same, may also be responsible for ensuring that only "safe outputs" are removed from enclave.

 The data provider gets most of the security benefits of remote execution by maintaining full control over the data in the entire research process.
 It removes the potential bottleneck and additional expense of requiring dedicated staff on the part of the data provider to actually run the analysis on behalf of the researcher.
-The ability of researchers to personally examine the data in controlled settings enables them to potentially work with data providers on improving data quality in such a setting.

-However, physical data enclaves still impose restrictions on the flexibility of researchers and the speed at which governments can receive research findings; instead of waiting for someone to run the remote execution for them, researchers have to schedule visits to a physical location.
+However, physical data enclaves still impose restrictions on the flexibility of researchers.
+Instead of waiting for someone to run the remote execution for them, researchers have to schedule visits to a physical location.
+Travel, with associated costs, is often required.
 It also requires the data provider to provide the physical and technical infrastructure for researchers to conduct their research in a secure location.
+Meeting safety requirements can impose a substantial initial start-up cost on new sites.

 Along the five metrics, physical data enclaves will locate the data and analysis computers at the data provider or a third party, either on site at the data enclave or elsewhere.
 Researchers will generally have low or medium control over analysis computers, as those are in the custody of the data custodian.
 The data enclave itself houses the access computers, which can be the same as the analysis computer or a separate device that has a remote connection to the analysis computer.
 The security of the access location is typically medium or high security, as that is the defining feature of the physical data enclave.
 Physical data enclaves can allow for any level of flexibility of analysis methods.

+We note that a variant of this model, typically not referred to as "enclave," is when the analysis computer is on university premises, but in a secure room under control of the researcher, such as a locked faculty office.
+In such a case, no separate staff or systems are needed to control exit or entry of people and results, since this is delegated to the researcher (typically by a contractual arrgangements specifying the nature of "safe outputs").

 #### Virtual Data Enclave

 A virtual data enclave is conceptually similar to physical data enclaves, except there is no physically controlled space that the researcher must visit in order to access the data.
 Rather, researchers utilize different technical means to remotely access servers that store data and perform their analysis on the remote server.
-Software access controls perform automated scans of the output and prevent the researcher from removing data from the remote server.
+Typically, researchers using virtual data enclaves use remote desktop software to connect.
+In most cases, the researcher is prevented from removing data from the remote server.

-Data providers using a virtual data enclave model maintain the servers that house the data and enable researchers to run their analysis, the connections with the thin clients and the remote desktops used to connect with the server.
-A virtual data enclave includes trained staff, who help process data and assist researchers.
-There are two basic approaches to the remote access mechanism: either using remote desktop software that the researcher can install on their own computer, or a dedicated computer (referred to as thin clients) that the data provider loans the researcher to connect to the server.
-To address physical security concerns, data providers can impose storage and safety requirements on researchers as part of the agreement that allows them access to the virtual data enclave or have dedicated staff conduct periodic audits.
+Data providers using a virtual data enclave model maintain the servers that house the data and enable researchers to run their analysis, and the computer connections allowing researchers to connect with the server.
+Alternatively, this may be outsourced to a cloud provider or specialized services.
+There are two basic approaches to the remote access mechanism: either using [remote desktop] software that the researcher can install on their own computer, or a dedicated computer (referred to as thin clients) that the data provider loans the researcher to connect to the server.

-The virtual data enclave model has a major advantage for researchers in that they no longer have to travel to specific facilities to perform their research.
+The virtual data enclave model has a major advantage for researchers in that they no longer have to travel to specific facilities to perform their research, though some restrictions may still apply.
 Furthermore, instead of the cost of maintaining an entire physical data enclave and the associated staff at each enclave, the data provider only needs to provide researchers with the necessary thin clients or remote desktop systems and can centralize their data staff.

-The primary tradeoff is the slightly lower level of data security when the researcher accesses the data, as the data provider relies on only software level controls without the ability to physically check the researcher and their output as in a physical data enclave.
-However, with the proper implementation this level of security is still quite robust and less costly.
+The primary tradeoff is the slightly lower level of data security because the data provider no longer controls the physical environment from which the researcher accesses the data.

 Along the five metrics, virtual data enclaves are similar to remote execution setups.
 The location of the data and analysis computers is always at the data provider or a third party that acts as the data custodian.
 Researchers will generally have low or medium control over analysis computers; they will be able to access them remotely, subject to whatever restrictions the data custodian implements.
-The access computers can be located anywhere, with any level of security over the access locations.
-Virtual data enclaves do not mandate specific levels of flexibility for analysis methods.
+Any level of security for access computers or analysis methods can be implemented with virtual data enclaves.

 #### Researcher-Provided Infrastructure

 In some data sharing arrangements, the data provider has the researcher provide the data storage, access, and analysis infrastructure.
 The data provider will provide the data to the researcher, who has custodianship over the data.

+> STRIKE: THIS IS NOT ABOUT PHYSICAL SECURITY.
 Data providers must ensure that they properly remove variables containing personally identifying information from data that they transfer to researchers in order to protect the privacy of study participants.
 In the instance that researchers have access to potentially identifiable data, the data provider must take care to ensure that the results produced for publication do not contain personally identifiable information.
 The data provider and researcher must have the technical means to securely transfer the data.
 Many such tools exist, including commercial enterprise level cloud services such as Google Drive, Box, and Dropbox that can be configured for secure data storage and transfer.

 This process allows researchers significantly more flexibility and rapid turnarounds on research findings of importance to their government partners.
 Allowing researchers to store the data on their own devices may reduce the burden on data providers, who only have to provide the data itself and the staff necessary to transfer it to the researchers.
 On the other hand, data providers may also choose to conduct random on site inspections or have researchers submit their output for approval, which requires staff time.
 In instances where researchers can work very closely with the data providers’ technical staff with direct access to their data, they can also help the government learn more about their data and improve processes and systems at the government.

 In this arrangement, the location of the data, analysis computers, and access computers are at the researcher.
 They will have full control over the analysis computers and analysis methods.
 The security of the access location can also vary widely, but is dependent on the specific requirements that the data provider sets on the researcher.

-### Examples from the handbook along the five metrics
+### Examples from the handbook

 In this section, we explore how the five dimensions map onto the case study chapters in the handbook.
 Each set of data providers and researchers utilizes a unique combination of the five metrics for their data sharing framework.